jackyzha0/quartz/content/notes/Do-I-Want-To-Be-Great.md

 When then do a lot of the great thinkers do their best work in complete solitude.
 I guess they are the people who inspire others?
 Not sure.

 Why ~~don't~~ won't I anwer that question?
 Not worth it?
 Too lazy?
 Once again not sure, and I can't be fucked finding the answer.

+Lost in the infinite.
+And the finite? ([kierkegaard](notes/soren-kiekegaard.md))

+Yeah I want to great.
+No I don't want to be remembered.

+What flavour of greatness do I want?
+How am I going to achieve it?

+I think setting goals is important.

+But thats just a surface leve technique.
+What I need is subconcious change to my mindset.
+How do I do this.
+Surrounding myself with likeminded people?
+That's part of it, but not the whole story.
+There must be something else.
+Genertic engineering?
+Drugs?
+Enlightenment?
+Near death experience?
+Sublime experience?
+Mushrooms?
+Microdosing?

+I want to be more creative.
+AI and big tech and stuff is cool, but Art is cooler.